 JCR strives to ensure a timely and fair review process for the benefit of all stakeholders.
 A timely review process is good for authors seeking to bring their findings to the field as quickly as possible.
 It is good for reviewers who are able to stay current with the manuscript and changes that occurred in each round.
 And it is very important for the journal to publish findings while they are their most novel and impactful.

-Exceptions may be made based on the specific circumstances of the author team.
+Other exceptions may be made based on the specific circumstances of the author team.
 To request an extension, email the editorial office (not the EIC or handling editor) prior to the deadline for resubmission.

 When submitting an invited revision, you must also submit revision notes (unless otherwise indicated in the editor’s decision letter).